 In the past, many Middlesex County residents visited the Library's ERCs for assistance completing applications for government benefits.
 Since we are not able to that assistance in person at this time, we have developed these videos to guide you through the application process.

-If you are applying through Service Canada and the Employment Insurance Program, the first video will show you step-by-step the application for EI Regular Benefits.
+The first video will show you step-by-step the application for EI Regular Benefits.
 The second video covers the Farming Questionnaire portion of that same application (only applicable if you declare income from farming on your annual income tax return).

 There are other types of benefits available through Service Canada, including Sickness Benefits, Maternity/Parental Benefits, Caregiver Benefits and more.
 These applications are similar to the application featured in the video but will not be the same.
 Please ensure you have selected the correct benefit application by reviewing the information on the Service Canada website.